-Denver Law accepts applications for first-year JD and advanced standing JD students for the fall semester only.
+Denver Law accepts applications for first-year JD and advanced standing JD students for the fall and summer semester.
 Transfer JD and visiting JD students can apply for any semester.

 The information below is for applications to our JD program, if you are interested in a different Graduate or LLM program, please visit the Office of Graduate Legal Studies.